Press - Cultural References -

 the Duke.
 I'm A-Number-One."
 This is of course taken from Escape From New York

-when the President is forced to say to the Duke: "You are the Duke of New York.
+when the President is forced to say to The Duke: "You are the Duke of New York.

 You're A-Number-One."